-There are many plants that can be used as hedging plants.
-There is something for every site.
-Below is a list of the plants we think are the best for screening and hedging.
+There are many different types of plants that can be effectively used as hedging plants in various landscapes.
+There is truly something suitable for every site and garden condition.
+Below is a carefully curated list of the plants we think are the best options for screening and providing privacy through hedging.

-BUXUS sempervirens (English), japonica (Japanese) and microphylla x microphylla (Korean) English Box is a great plant for a formal hedge.
-Traditionally this is the type of Box used for topiaries.
-Japanese Box is a faster grower than the English and better to grow in Sydney and other somewhat humid areas.
-Korean Box is a small growing box with a more informal and 'shaggy' look to it.
+BUXUS sempervirens (English), japonica (Japanese) and microphylla x microphylla (Korean) English Box is a fantastic plant choice for creating a formal hedge in your garden landscape.
+Traditionally, this particular type of Box has been favored for crafting elegant topiaries, adding a classic touch to any yard.
+On the other hand, Japanese Box tends to be a faster grower compared to its English counterpart and is generally better suited for growth in Sydney and other somewhat humid climates.
+In addition, Korean Box is a smaller growing variety that offers a more informal and 'shaggy' aesthetic, perfect for those looking to achieve a relaxed garden feel.

-CITRUS spp. - Although usually planted as individual trees Citrus can be planted as an interesting hedging alternative.
-Best grown in full sun in a warm spot in your garden.
+CITRUS spp. - Although usually planted as individual trees, citrus plants can also be utilized as an interesting and unique hedging alternative that adds both beauty and functionality to your landscape.
+They are best grown in full sun, ideally located in a warm and sheltered spot within your garden to ensure optimal growth and fruit production.

 PHOTINIA Red Robin - Smaller growing, darker red new growth.